Solid South: 2010 to present

 In 2014, both houses of the West Virginia legislature were finally taken by the GOP, and most other legislative chambers in the South up for election that year saw increased GOP gains.
 Shelley Moore Capito also became the first Republican Senator from West Virginia in 2014 for the first time since 1956.
 Arkansas' governorship finally flipped GOP in 2014 when incumbent Mike Beebe was term-limited, as did every other statewide office not previously held by the Republicans.
-Georgia Representative John Barrow was defeated in 2014, being the last white Democratic Representative in a state that George Wallace won in 1968 (Arkansas, Louisiana, Mississippi, Alabama, and Georgia).
+Georgia Representative John Barrow was defeated in 2014, being one of the last white Democratic representatives in a state that George Wallace won in 1968 (Arkansas, Louisiana, Mississippi, Alabama, and Georgia).

 Following the 2016 elections, when Republicans won the Kentucky House of Representatives, every state legislative chamber in the South had a Republican majority for the first time ever.
 Republicans would control every state legislature in the former Confederate states until Democrats regained both Houses of the Virginia Legislature in 2019.

+Another Southern Democrat, Carolyn Bourdeaux, lost re-election in a 2022 primary for a redrawn Georgia district after a single term.
+She is her party's most recent white U.S. representative from any Deep South state.

 Today, the South is considered a Republican stronghold at the state and federal levels.
 As of 2024, Republicans account for a majority of every Southern state's House delegation apart from Virginia, Maryland, and Delaware.
 Republicans also control 10 of the 11 state legislatures in the former Confederacy, the sole exception being the Virginia General Assembly.

 In 2024, Republican president Donald Trump won the majority of Hispanics in Texas and Florida, making substantial gains in majority-Hispanic counties in South Texas and South Florida in the 2024 presidential election.
 This signals a potential realignment among Hispanic Americans in the South towards Republicans to further strengthen the party's power in the region.
 In particular, Trump won Miami-Dade County for the first time since 1988, Osceola County, Florida for the first time since 2004, and Hendry County, Florida.
 Trump also won all but four counties in South Texas, some of which had not voted Republican in over a century.